marskar/biof309_fall2018/README.md

 5. A [PluralSight](https://www.pluralsight.com) account

-Thanks to the DataCamp-PluralSight partnership, we can get 6 month access to WebDevelopment, Object-Oriented Programming, and Test-Driven Development learning materials on [PluralSight](https://www.pluralsight.com).
+Thanks to the DataCamp-PluralSight partnership, we can get 6 month access to Web Development, Object-Oriented Programming, and Test-Driven Development learning materials on [PluralSight](https://www.pluralsight.com).

 6. A [GitHub](https://github.com/) account